A Conversation with Nlets' HR Department

 What Are Some Trends You Are Noticing in the HR Industry?

 Suzanne: I think there is going to be a lot more people in HR.
 The field is growing because a lot of companies are recognizing that by not having an HR department they are losing out on so much.

 Laura: I also think there will be a lot of growth in the field.
 The last two years have proven the importance of the HR department and the role of HR professionals in having to deal with so many challenges.
 Beyond purely covid related challenges, HR needs to provide emotional support and be the voice of the company to the staff.

 What Else Would You Like to Share About HR?

 Laura: I truly love my job because I love the people and it brings me joy to work with people both personally and professionally.
-Obviously, it can be draining and emotionally when you have to make changes or hear complaints, but it feels good when you know someone can come to you with a compliant, and they know they won’t be reprimanded.
-At the end of the day, I think the most important of HR is knowing how to listen to understand, not to just how to listen to respond.
+Obviously, it can be draining and emotional when you have to make changes or hear complaints, but it feels good when you know someone can come to you with a complaint, and they know they won’t be reprimanded.
+At the end of the day, I think the most important aspect of HR is knowing how to listen to understand, not to just how to listen to respond.